Appointment of Director Appointment of Director

 3. It can only be appointed for a maximum of 5 years and two terms, with a minimum cooldown of 3 years between the term sheet.

-• Nominee Directors: Representative of the stakeholders appointed to the board of directors.
-Must have the following requirements under section,149(7) and s.161(3)
+Nominee Directors are hired for third-party representation and try to withhold shareholder interests and are appointed to the board of directors.
+Must have the following requirements under Section,149(7) and s.161(3)

 1. Must be appointed if provided in the Articles of Association (AoA)